jgfranco17/torchcam/README.md

 ### Installing

-To get started with this project, clone the repository to your local machine and install the required dependencies.
+To get started with this project for development purposes, clone the repository to your local machine and install the required dependencies.

 ```bash
 git clone https://github.com/jgfranco17/depth-camera.git